Sachin-Mahesh-J/campus-lms/README.md

 ## Security

-- JWT access tokens expire after 15 minutes
+- JWT access token lifetime is configurable via `app.security.jwt.access-token-validity-seconds` (default in this repo: `90000`)
-- Refresh tokens are stored in HttpOnly, Secure, SameSite=Strict cookies
+- Refresh tokens are stored in an HttpOnly cookie (`refreshToken`) with `SameSite=Strict` and `path=/api/auth`
 - Refresh tokens expire after 30 days
+- Secure cookies are enabled automatically when the request is HTTPS (e.g. production behind TLS / reverse proxy)
-- Rate limiting on login endpoint (10 attempts per IP per 15 minutes)
+- Rate limiting on login endpoint (10 attempts per IP per 15 minutes, in-memory)
 - Password policy: minimum 8 characters, at least 1 letter and 1 number
 - All endpoints protected with `@PreAuthorize` annotations